tyler-johnson/bootstrap-package-manager/README.md

 * `-l, --less` : Add Less
 * `-i, --img` : Add Images
 * `-a, --font-awesome` : Add Font Awesome
+* `-t, --theme <name>` : Mixin in a Bootswatch theme.
+See <http://bootswatch.com/> for full list.
+Compatible with custom variables.less file."
 * `-v, --variables <path>` : Path to a custom `variables.less` file to replace the included version.
 * `-f, --font-path <path>` : Set a custom value for the less variable `@FontAwesomePath` for a custom css font path when using Font Awesome.
 * `-s, --script <paths>` : Include javascript files (seperated by commas) with custom runtime instructions.
 See `src/font-awesome.coffee` or `src/variables.coffee` for examples.